dlemburg/sequelizegql/README.md

 ```

 &nbsp;
-will generate a sequelize query like this:
+will generate and execute a sequelize query like this:

 ```typescript
 Author.findAll({